Redomic/Redomic/README.md

 Hey, I am Jones.
-I build lots of random apps, programs, and demos on this account to practice my coding.
+I build lots of random apps, programs, and demos on this account.

 ### Currently working on:
 - ~~Learning Flutter for MVPs~~.